getodk/docs/odk2-src/tables-managing.rst

   .. note::

-      The columns list excludes the status and metadata columns that the ODK 2 platform automatically adds.
+      The columns list excludes the status and metadata columns that the ODK-X platform automatically adds.
 It only shows the columns holding data defined by the Deployment Architect.

   .. image:: /img/tables-managing/table-properties-column-list.*
     :alt: Table Properties Column List